-35. Despite the absence of such a 'gold standard', GECES points out that there is agreement among the different stakeholders on the main steps of the process that should constitute the basis for any measurement of social impact.
+- 36. Despite the absence of such a 'gold standard', GECES points out that there is agreement among the different stakeholders on the main steps of the process that should constitute the basis for any measurement of social impact.
 "These steps involve, broadly, identifying clearly the social impact sought, the stakeholders impacted, a "theory of change" for social impact, putting in place a precise and transparent procedure for measuring and reporting on inputs, outputs, outcomes and for assessing thereby the impact actually achieved, followed by a 'learning' step to improve impacts and refine the process.
-This is recognised as an iterative process."
-28
+This is recognised as an iterative process." - 37.
+GECES proposes, therefore, a standard for the measurement of the social impact that balances the need for sound information with the need for proportionality and practicality, because "there is little point setting measurement standards that are excessively costly to meet, or are impractical in requiring so complex an analysis that it cannot be supported by information from the social enterprise and its beneficiaries.
+The other key aspect of the social business environment across Member States that has been important to address has been the sector's diversity.
+Whatever standard is set, it must meet the needs of large as well as small social enterprises, those operating across a wide range of social needs and interventions, and Member States with public funding and infrastructure that is experienced in this field, to those where it is new and still being developed and understood." - 38.
+For these reasons, the preferred option is option 2.
+However, EuSEF managers and the social enterprises could combine both options.
+A EuSEF manager could use a measurement method widely used insofar as this method is applied following the steps and the characteristics of the process described in the relevant section of the consultation paper.

-28 GECES Report, p.
+&lt;sup>28 GECES Report, p.
 10